 2. Identity – “We contain multitudes” wrote Walt Whitman, referring to the fact that we see ourselves in different ways depending on different contexts.
 Nowadays, gender and sexuality have been explored in many ways – art, cinema and of course fashion – and fashion photography has been perceived as a means to translate and picture actual reality.
 How do you reflect identity in your works?
 How has the perception of our own bodies changed in recent years?
 How has it been influenced by media and by fashion itself?

-I think that free sexual identity within western society has just now reached a minimum of recognized respect.
-The increase in popularity of transgender models, and the direction of the fashion industry to detach itself from gender labeling is a very important step forward that has become of general interest recently.
-We are talking of revolutions that started in the 70s, and were promoted by few at that time, while nowadays the majority of people have started paying attention and an increasing respect to different sexual orientations.
+I think that free sexual identity within western society has just now reached a minimum of recognised respect.
+The increase in popularity of transgender models, and the direction of the fashion industry to detach itself from gender labelling is a very important step forward that has become of general interest recently.
+We are talking of revolutions that started in the 70s, promoted by few at that time, while nowadays the majority of people have started paying attention and an increasing respect to different sexual orientations.
 I think it is extremely important to ask yourself about everyone’s freedom to express their sexuality and also to be left in peace with their own identity.
 I have always thought of sexuality as an extremely intimate and personal matter so it is irritating to see someone gossiping if another person is “gay or not”, for example.
-In a few of my editorials you can see the need to recognize the individual’s identity, and this can be expressed through other means.
+In a few of my editorials you can see the need to recognise the individual’s identity, and this can be expressed through other means.
 I choose my subjects depending on what they communicate and I think that forcing any kind of sensuality or masculinity is not interesting at all.

 3. Beauty in Fashion – “The best part of beauty is that which no picture can express” said Francis Bacon.
 Fashion photography once depicted a perfect kind of beauty, almost false in its perfection.
 Nowadays fashion photography focuses on imperfection and peculiar traits.
 Which is your relationship with beauty?
 How has the language of photography mutated in the past years?